smtrodrigo/compute-transport/README.md

 ## Gotchas

 ### Memory issues
-When you receive and error like"
+When you receive an error like:
 ```
 [..]
 MemoryError: Unable to allocate 10 GB for an array with shape